MiguelBlair/excel_bank_churn_analysis/README.md

-# Excel Bank Churn Analysis
+# Excel Customer Churn Analysis

 ## Project Overview
 This project focuses on analyzing customer churn in the banking sector, utilizing a dataset to derive insights from customer demographics and purchasing behaviors.
 The goal is to understand how different customer groups influence retention and profitability, aiding banks in refining marketing strategies and enhancing customer engagement.